Kitware/CMake/Help/command/file.rst

     ``TLS_VERIFY <ON|OFF>``
       Specify whether to verify the server certificate for ``https://`` URLs.
-      The default is to *not* verify.
-If this option is not specified, the value of the :variable:`CMAKE_TLS_VERIFY` variable will be used instead.
+      If this option is not specified, the value of the :variable:`CMAKE_TLS_VERIFY` variable or :envvar:`CMAKE_TLS_VERIFY`
+      environment variable will be used instead.
+      If neither is set, the default is *on*.

+      .. versionchanged:: 3.31
+        The default is on.
+Previously, the default was off.
+        Users may set the :envvar:`CMAKE_TLS_VERIFY` environment
+        variable to ``0`` to restore the old default.

       .. versionadded:: 3.18
         Added support to ``file(UPLOAD)``.